stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 Decades of research on grading concludes that it is counterproductive, even harmful, to the process of education.
 If you care to examine it for yourself, Alfie Kohn [has conveniently summarized](http://www.alfiekohn.org/article/case-grades/) the key findings of this scholarship.
 I've [written a bit](https://alan-taylor.org/posts/on-evaluating/) about this myself.

 For the reasons described by Kohn (and other ones we will explore together), *this class will not feature traditional letter grades for evaluation*.
-To be sure, I will evaluate your writing and give you rigorous feedback.
+To be sure, I will evaluate your writing and give you rigorous feedback and encouragement.
 I will ask a lot of questions and try to push you to grow as a writer.
 You will receive similar feedback from your colleagues in the class.
 And you will also perform reflective self-evaluation of your writing and thinking.
 But at no point will this complex, important work be reduced to a percentage or letter grade.

 At the end of the term we will reflect together on your progress, effort, participation, and performance; we will decide together what final grade to enter into Banner.
 This discussion about your performance in the class will involve our mutual reflection on the following topics: